Whale Watching in Vancouver

 Description

-When you make a reservation, you can choose the type of Vancouver whale-watching tour.
-Both options include an English-speaking guide on board the catamaran, along with a bottle of water and hot drinks during the trip:
+When you make your reservation, you'll choose between two types of Vancouver whale-watching tours.
+Both options include an English-speaking guide on the catamaran, as well as a bottle of water and hot drinks during the trip:

 Whale Watching in the morning

-After meeting on Duranleau Street at the pier, we'll board a catamaran and head into the waters of western Canada.
-At sea, we will see the Canadian Rockies and pine tree forests while spotting whales during the salmon return in spring and summer.
-Other wildlife includes dolphins, sea lions, and bald eagles.
-After three to five hours at sea, we will return to Vancouver port.
+After meeting on Duranleau Street at the pier, we'll board a large catamaran and head into the waters of western Canada.
+At sea, we'll enjoy views of the Canadian Rockies, pine tree forests, and spot the famous whales attracted by the salmon return in spring and summer.
+We may also see dolphins, sea lions, and bald eagles.
+After three to five hours at sea, we'll return to Vancouver port with photographs and memories.

 Whale watching at sunset

-This option departs from the same point aboard a catamaran for a whale and marine wildlife-watching tour at sunset.
-Throughout the cruise, we will experience the Salish Sea's wildlife, including whales and bald eagles.
-We will explore the currents of the Strait of Georgia and Howe Sound, listening to stories about marine animals.
+This option departs from the same location aboard a catamaran for a whale and marine wildlife-watching tour at sunset.
+Throughout the cruise, we'll see whales and bald eagles while exploring the Salish Sea and listening to stories about marine animals.
+The views from the boat at sunset will enhance the experience.

 Schedule